 However, there are still some shortcomings in this study, and there are a number of limitations for future researchers to continue their efforts.
 An important aspect is the manipulation and testing of time pressure.
 This study was mainly to artificially set different discussion durations to control different levels of time pressure, and use the questionnaire at the end of the experiment to investigate the feedback of manipulation.
 Future research can use more objective manipulations, have a more scientific design of the time required for different decision-making content and different time pressure requirements, and try to avoid the bias caused by such recall feedback.
 On the other hand, the experiment in the form of a group discussion used in this study requires a larger sample size to obtain a more significant qualitative relationship between variables.
 The sample size currently used may bias the results when studying certain sub-problems (for example, whether groupthink leads the team to be more prone to extreme risk under time pressure).
 Moreover, since most of the relevant literature is currently only focused on qualitative relationships, future research can also focus on quantitative research on problems related to groupthink, which will be a new and valuable research field.

-Reference
+References

 Abeyrathne, H., & Jayawardena, L. (2014).
 Impact of group interactions on farmers’ entrepreneurial behaviour.
 (Business Administration and Management/Ekonomika a management).
 E+M Ekonomie a Management, 17(4), pp.46–57.